samofthex/sam-harrison-music/pages/discog/index.md

    image_fullwidth: "Bannermedia1.jpg"
 permalink: "/design/"
 ---
-This bits still under construction...
-Go on!
-Fill ye boots with this musical booty!<br><br>
+Hey there!
+This is my discography page- still under construction as the crow flies, but on the way!!!<br><br>
  <a href="http://samharrisonmusic.com/pages/music/">Music</a><br>
   <a href="http://samharrisonmusic.com/pages/videos/">Videos</a><br>
  <a href="http://samharrisonmusic.com/pages/Gallery/">Gallery</a><br>